LonelyPrincess/mdv-ull-tfm-info/README.md

 **The aim of this project has been the development of a prototype for a videogame that, as part of its core mechanics, includes the usage of the japanese language.** Writing specific japanese characters will be required to interact with certain elements of the level and make progress in the game.
 In this way, the game intends to aid people interested in learning the language to memorize these symbols in a more enjoyable way.

+The prototype was built using C++ classes together with Blueprints.
+Most logic for all the in-game actors or components are written in C++, whereas their Blueprint counterparts are used to easily customize the actor properties and assign a proper location for their subcomponents in the viewport.

+> [!NOTE]
+> TODO: Add link to the TFM document for more details.

 ## Game overview

 ### 📖 Synopsis